 However, concerns about climate change are frequently cited to justify policies that prevent poor countries from building fossil fuel power plants.
 And yet, even the Kyoto Protocol would result in Earth’s temperature being only 0.2 degrees F less by 2050 than they would be without the treaty.
 A better approach would be to develop technologies that generate more energy, at lower cost and with fewer emissions – and export that technology to poor countries.

-The Cornwall Alliance is a coalition of religious leaders, scientists, academics, and other policy experts committed to bringing a balanced Biblical view of stewardship to the critical issues of environment and development.
+The Interfaith Stewardship Alliance (ISA) (now the Cornwall Alliance for the Stewardship of Creation) is a coalition of religious leaders, scientists, academics, and other policy experts committed to bringing a balanced Biblical view of stewardship to the critical issues of environment and development.